Maximizing expected powers of the angle between pairs of points in projective space: Nonunique energy maximizers at threshold exponent

 \noin{\bf Proof.} Assume $\ald>1$.
 Theorem \ref{localmax} then provides a $d_\infty$-open neighbourhood of $\cPb^=(\bbS^d)$ on which $\cPb^=(\bbS^d)$ uniquely maximizes $E_\ald$.
 Theorem \ref{main1} and the finiteness of $\ald$ from Remark \ref{R:lp} assert another maximizer lies outside this neighbourhood.
 The $d_\infty$-disconnectedness of \eqref{threshold optimizers} follows, and establishes the corollary's contrapositive. \QED \\

-Of course, even if $\ald=1$, we do not know whether or not the set of optimizers \eqref{threshold optimizers} is $d_\infty$-connected.
+Of course, if the conjecture $\ald=1$ holds true, we do not know whether or not the set of optimizers \eqref{threshold optimizers} is $d_\infty$-connected.
 Indeed, the last corollary shows the continuous Fejes T\'oth conjecture follows if one can establish $d_\infty$-connectedness of \eqref{threshold optimizers}.